WiktorSkiba/Invasion/README.md

 # Invasion
- Invasion is a game based on classic game - Space Invaders
+ Invasion is a video game based on classic game - Space Invaders